projectglow/glow/docs/source/tertiary/regression-tests.rst

 ------

 The function returns a struct with the following fields.
-The computation of each value matches the `glm R package <https://www.rdocumentation.org/packages/stats/versions/3.6.1/topics/glm>`_ or the `logistf R package <https://cran.r-project.org/web/packages/logistf/logistf.pdf>`_ for the Firth test.
+The computation of each value matches the `glm R package <https://www.rdocumentation.org/packages/stats/versions/3.6.1/topics/glm>`_ for the likelihood ratio test and the
+`logistf R package <https://cran.r-project.org/web/packages/logistf/logistf.pdf>`_ for the Firth test.